NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 ~~~
 * main
-  pythondev
+  starters
 ~~~
 {: .output}

-We can see that we created the `pythondev` branch but we are still in the main branch.
+We can see that we created the `starters` branch but we are still in the main branch.

 We can also see this in the output of the `git status` command.